-Later, when Jesus was on earth He taught about what it meant to worship God; that God is Spirit and that we must WORSHIP [reverence and adore] Him in SPIRIT and in TRUTH: truth being all God’s laws, statutes, ordinances, directions, and instructions which are contained in the whole Word of God.
+Later, when Jesus was on earth He taught what it meant to worship God; that God is Spirit and that we must WORSHIP [reverence and obey] Him in SPIRIT and in TRUTH: truth being all God’s laws, statutes, ordinances, directions, and instructions including every Word of God.

 John 4:24 God is a Spirit: and they that worship him must worship him in spirit and in truth.

 The Bible says that the demons believe in and fear God and yet they hate God and do not obey Him nor do they worship Him.
 What kind of fear is that?
 Why do they not WANT to obey God and do as He says?

 James 2:19 Thou believest that there is one God; thou doest well: the devils also believe, and tremble [with fear].

 The demons fear God for they know that He is a God of awesome Power and He is a God of Justice and Recompense; and they also fear their fate that is coming.
 But they have set their hearts against God and in their rebellion and bitterness toward Him their minds have become warped and twisted.

 They are at war with God, and because they are under the rule of Satan (whom they have chosen to follow and to be their ruler), they do all that they can to obstruct God and His plan, thinking that they are going to derail Him somehow even though they have great fear toward Him.

 Romans 1:21 Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.